NIC Logo

 • 10.3 Dry exfoliate the décolletage

-• 10.4 Apply mask and wrap the area
+• 10.4 Applies mask and wraps the area

-• 10.5 Unwrap model, remove mask with steam towel and complete service
+• 10.5 Unwraps model, remove mask with steam towel

-• 10.6 Items to be disinfected, soiled linens, and trash are disposed of in a correct manner throughout section
+• 10.8 Items to be disinfected, soiled linens, and trash are disposed of in correct containers throughout section

 All candidates have indicated they have completed this section of the examination, we will now proceed.